thegetty/quire-docs/content/guide/figure-images.md

 {{< q-figure id="1.11" >}}

+{{< q-class "box warning" >}}

-{{< q-class "box" >}}Note that this is only a **preferred** grid width.
+- Note that this is only a **preferred** grid width.
 With Quire’s responsively designed templates, the specific width of images is variable and their position relative to one another may also change depending on a reader’s device.
 For instance, on a large monitor, four images in a group may appear side-by-side in a row, whereas on a phone, they would most likely be in a 2 x 2 grid, or stack one on top of another.
     This responsiveness also means that group captions that use language like “From left to right” or "Clockwise from upper left," will only be correct some of the time.
-To avoid this issue and ensure a clear reading experience across all devices and publication formats we recommend labeling figures individually.{{< /q-class >}}
+To avoid this issue and ensure a clear reading experience across all devices and publication formats we recommend labeling figures individually.

+{{< /q-class >}}

 ## Adding Video Figures